 Additional qualifications are available through our unique Changemaker Certificate.
 A ‘changemaker’ is someone who identifies a social problem – and does something about it.
 By taking the certificate and associated training you can broaden your skills through developing innovative solutions to some of the challenges of the fashion industry such as resource scarcity, fast fashion, recycling, upcycling and re-purposing.

 Are there any special features on this course?

 - High profile Graduate fashion event involvement and opportunities for students to present their portfolios to prospective employers and influencers.

-- New York Study Tour.
+- Second year International Study Tour.

 - Short term Industry placements and internships.